HackyHour/Cologne/index.md

 # About
-Come to talk about science in a social environment.
+Come to talk about code, tools and science, in a social environment.
 If you want to know how computational tools and code can improve your science or you just want to drink a beer: join us.

 # When and Where